 This was only the beginning of Amy's complicated journey.
 Surgery discovered that her ovaries had indeed been the cancer source & subsequent testing of removed tissue, showed she in fact didn't have High Grade Serous, but Low Grade, a rare form affecting only 9% of diagnoses & mainly young women.

 Reading & equipping herself with knowledge on her disease, Amy was dismayed to find that the first line chemo treatment was over 3 decades old.
 Studies showed that despite an initial response to chemo, the cancers return always came back resistant to further treatment.
 Research grants for new immuno treatments targeted high grade BRCA patients, sadly very little research & few trials were available or applicable to Amy.

 Many friends enquired whether a pap smear could have picked up her disease earlier.
 This was why Amy wanted awareness of her disease, she was vigilant with her pap smears & very in tune with her body.
 Pap smears are totally unrelated & there is no early detection test available.
 Amy became passionate about funding, hoping that one day an early detection test is found, preventing the tragedy of losing so many beautiful women.

 This was just the beginning chapter of Amy's story.

-Honour Amy and help raise funds to continue running our Younger Women's Network by participating in Dry July.
+Honour Amy and help raise funds to continue running our Younger Women's Network by donating to Dry July.